 This engagement with research and collaboration propel pedagogical practices such as pedagogical documentation (narration) which makes visible the learning and thinking of children, families, and teachers.
 Learning is extended and deepened through curriculum that thrives on long-term projects.

-The successful grant applications will engage in their project throughout 2020/2021, and the project will culminate in a learning journey circle on June 24th, 2021.
+The successful grant applications will engage in their project throughout 2021/2022, and the project will culminate in a Sharing Circle wherein successful applicants will have the opportunity to present their work.
 As the date gets closer we will determine whether it is safest to present in person or through the use of digital modalities.